chabb/load-balancer/README.md

 ![BundleBig](https://raw.github.com/chabb/load-balancer/master/images/bigbundle.png)

 You can see something suspicious in the above screenshot.
-The styles (less files) for our component are way too big.
+The styles (less files) for our components are way too big ( they should be no .less files at all).
 This is because i've been importing by mistakes some stylesheets from the component-library.
-After fixing it, you can see that the bundle makes more sense
+After fixing it, you can see that the bundle makes more sense.
+See screenshot below

 ![BundleBetter](https://raw.github.com/chabb/load-balancer/master/images/good_bundle.png)